drewf24/world-airbnb/data-analysis/data-analysis.md

     ##     <dbl>
     ## 1       0

-The p-value is 0 which is less than the significance value of 0.05.
+As expected, the p-value is 0, which is less than the significance value of 0.05.
 Therefore, we reject the null hypothesis that there is no difference in median price between Manhattan and Brooklyn Airbnb per night.
 We can conclude that the data does provide convincing evidence of a difference in median price of Airbnbs for listings in Manhattan and Brooklyn.

 ### Part D